hoosin1/ChampionBuildsBot/README.md

 To use:

-While the bot is online in the discord server, type anywhere in chat "!build (champion name)"
+While the bot is online in the discord server, type in any channel "!build (champion name)"